Old Dominion Monarchs and Texas State Bobcats square off in Sun Belt Tournament

 Texas State Bobcats (14-18, 6-12 Sun Belt) vs. Old Dominion Monarchs (19-11, 11-7 Sun Belt)

-The Bobcats’ record in Sun Belt play is 6-12.
-Texas State is 4-3 in games decided by 3 points or fewer.
+The Bobcats are 6-12 in Sun Belt play.
+Texas State has a 4-3 record in games decided by 3 points or fewer.

 TOP PERFORMERS: Chaunce Jenkins is averaging 13.8 points for the Monarchs.
 Tyreek Scott-Grayson is averaging 14 points over the last 10 games for Old Dominion.

-Mason Harrell averages 1.4 made 3-pointers per game for the Bobcats, scoring 15.9 points while shooting 33.3% from beyond the arc.
-Tyler Morgan is shooting 46.7% and averaging 9.0 points over the last 10 games for Texas State.
+Mason Harrell is scoring 15.9 points per game and averaging 2.9 rebounds for the Bobcats.
+Drue Drinnon is averaging 1.0 made 3-pointers over the last 10 games for Texas State.

 LAST 10 GAMES: Monarchs: 8-2, averaging 67.7 points, 35.4 rebounds, 10.6 assists, 5.9 steals and 3.8 blocks per game while shooting 40.8% from the field.
 Their opponents have averaged 65.7 points per game.